 When you are bringing your kids to daycare for the first time, many parents have all kinds of questions.
 Is it normal for my child to cry?
 What do they do during the day?
 What do the teachers do while the kids are napping?

-These are all great questions and while we could give you the same responses that you could get anywhere else, we asked our teachers to give you the honest answers to your biggest questions!
+These are all great questions, and while we could give you the same responses that you could get anywhere else, we asked our teachers to give you honest answers to your biggest questions!

-Most kids do well at drop off but for those that do have some trouble, we ask parents to make drop-off short and sweet.
+Most kids do well at drop-off but for those that do have some trouble, we ask parents to make drop-off short and sweet.
 The longer a parent lingers, the worse the drop-offs get.
-We assure parents that all kids will be fine once parents leave and they end up finding an activity to do and get on with the day.
+We assure parents that all kids will be fine as they usually end up finding an activity to do and get on with the day.

 Check out our blog about how to teach children about managing their emotions or how to deal with toddler tantrums.